OCA/website/README.md

 Odoo modules for website builder
 ================================

-Includes modules that expand official website modules and include:
+Includes modules that expand the official website modules and include:

 * More functionality for the website builder.
 * More building blocks with pre-configured data (snippets).